tier4/autoware_perception_evaluation/docs/en/perception/metrics.md

 ### [`<class> Map(...)`](../../../perception_eval/perception_eval/evaluation/metrics/detection/map.py)

-- mAP (mean Average Precision) のスコア計算を行う class．
+- A class to calculate mAP (mean Average Prevision)

-  - 内部で AP (Average Precision) / APH (Average Precision Weighted by Heading) を計算．
+  - As internal process, calculating AP (Average Precision) and APH (Average Precision Weighted by Heading)
-  - それらのクラス平均を取ることで mAP, mAPH を算出．
+  - Compute mAP, mAPH by meaning above results for each label

-#### AP の計算方法
+#### AP calculation

-- 各オブジェクトのマッチングに対する TP/FP/FN 判定を元に Precision / Recall は以下のように定式化される．
+- Precision and Recall are formulated based on the decision of TP/FP/FN as below

   <img src="../../fig/perception/precision.png">

   <img src="../../fig/perception/recall.png">

-- 上式から以下のような PR 曲線(Precision-Recall 曲線)が得られたとすると，その下部面積が AP(APH)である．
+- The area of under curve is AP(APH).
+The curve is called PR-curve(Precision Recall-curve).

   <img src="../../fig/perception/pr-curve.png" width=480>

-- 実際には，上記のような PR 曲線を補完してから下部面積を算出する．
+- In actual AP(APH) calculation, the curve is interpolated as below.

   <img src="../../fig/perception/pr-curve_interpolate.jpeg" width=480 >